ethereum/devp2p/discv5/discv5-theory.md

 for a handshake and node B can simply respond to the request.

-If node B does not have session keys or decryption is not successful, it must initiate a handshake by by responding with a [WHOAREYOU packet].
+If node B does not have session keys or decryption is not successful, it must initiate a handshake by responding with a [WHOAREYOU packet].

 It first generates a unique `id-nonce` value and includes it in the packet.
 Node B also checks if it has a copy of node A's record.
 If it does, it also includes the sequence